 This is my favorite photo.

-These photos, the last ever taken of him,
+These are the last photos ever taken of George,

 (with the exception of him in his casket, which should never have been

 These are important photos.
 They are saying something.